mparticle-integrations/mparticle-apple-integration-example/README.md

 Please refer to installation instructions in the core mParticle Apple SDK [README](https://github.com/mParticle/mparticle-apple-sdk#get-the-sdk), or check out our [SDK Documentation](http://docs.mparticle.com/#sdk-documentation) site to learn more.

+## Create Your Own Integration

+Detailed instructions on how to implement your own integration with the mParticle Apple SDK can be found [here](https://github.com/mparticle-integrations/mparticle-apple-integration-example/wiki).

 ## Support

 Questions?
 Give us a shout at <support@mparticle.com>